Magical I Am

 John, Morley was not a thief like his father.
 He never stole anything but money.
 He loved his daughter.
 Living in a seaside cottage was his chief joy.
 Morley said he never stole but twice.
 He said it was Langley who pinched the crown jewels.

-The 3 Steps above of the punctuation technique are to be done, step-by-step, with intent and purpose.
+The 3 Steps of the punctuation technique are to be done, step-by-step, with intent and purpose.
 When this technique is mastered at a conscious level, the dyslexic realizes vast improvement in their overall reading comprehension.
 Then, they can progressively gravitate toward automatically reading with comprehension.

 Review

-Learn to Read, so you can Read to Learn. ™
+Learn to Read, so you can Read to Learn.™

 Share now